855princekumar/streampulse/README.md

 ## Legacy Prototypes and Evolution

-(Your full original section remains unchanged and preserved below.)

 Before StreamPulse became a Flask-based microservice with a GUI and database, it went through several experimental stages, from single-camera stream loggers to multi-threaded network monitors.

 These early scripts were the foundation for understanding stream behavior, latency, and reliability under different protocols (RTSP, MJPEG) and hardware setups (NVRs, MotionEye, Raspberry Pi nodes).